tilt-dev/tilt/docs/install.md

 - Kubectl, to cuddle your cluster
 - A local Kubernetes cluster (on MacOS, Docker For Mac works for this!)

+(Not a fan of Kubernetes?
+You can also use Tilt to [run your existing Docker Compose setup](docker_compose.html), in which case all you need besides Tilt is Docker Compose, and you can ignore Kubernetes-specific instructions on this page.)

 On MacOS
 --------